What’s the Best 3-Month-Old Sleep Schedule?

 How to get a 3-month-old on a new sleep schedule

 Maybe not what you were dying to hear, but trust us, it can be much more stressful trying to force a schedule on a baby who’s not ready.
-What you can do now is set up some healthy sleep habits and establish a wind-down routine.

 Making sure their sleep environment is quiet, dark, and cool, and that your baby is dressed appropriately, will encourage them to sleep for as long as possible.

-A bedtime routine of bath, feed, story or song, and a cuddle introduces a certain amount of predictability that both you and your baby might love.
-A shortened version can be used for nap times.
+A bedtime routine of [bath]9https://www.peanut-app.io/blog/babies-bathtime-intro), feed, story or song, and a cuddle introduces a certain amount of predictability that both you and your baby might love.

-At this age, you might be in the throes of cluster feeding, which can commonly happen in those witching-hours of the late afternoon and evening.
+At this age, you might be in the throes of cluster feeding, which can commonly happen in those witching hours of the late afternoon and evening.

 It can be a real struggle, and the idea of a calm bedtime routine couldn’t be further from your reality.

-But know that this too shall pass.
 Your baby is doing what they need to do, and for now, following their lead is your best course of action.

 On the other hand, you might find your baby is naturally falling into a kind of sleep rhythm without too much effort, and if that’s you, high five!

-And yes, all your mama-friends are probably jealous.
+And yes, all your mama friends are probably jealous.

 Wake times for 3-month-old babies

-Wake times, or wake windows, will be between one to two hours for a 3-month-old—though this can change on the daily, or even throughout the day.
+Wake times, or wake windows, will be between one to two hours for a 3-month-old — though this can change on the daily, or even throughout the day.

 As always, look out for their tired cues, which signal it’s time to start prepping for their next sleep.